rvanvenetie/stbem/README.md

-# An adaptive space-time boundary element method for the heat equation.
+# An adaptive space-time boundary element method for the heat equation
 This project provides an implementation of an adaptive space-time boundary element for the heat equation.
 The implementation is done in Python3 and uses multithreading.